Open Spaces in Downend and Bromley Heath

 - The Skate Park was set up in 2004 through the hard work of a group of local young people called the Bromley Heath Recreational Action Group (BHRAG).
 They worked with South Gloucestershire Council (SGC) and the Parish Council and raised grants to install the equipment.
 The site can be accessed from the playing fields off Queensholm Crescent in Bromley Heath or from the cycle track alongside the A4174 Ring Road.

 - The Parish Council now leases this site from SGC and pay for maintenance and to have the equipment safety checked.
-It was painted in the summer of 2008 and has had an extra litter bin installed to try to reduce the litter problem at the site.
+It was painted in the summer of 2008 and 2018 and has had an extra litter bin installed to try to reduce the litter problem at the site.

 - It is generally a very well used resource, well positioned and much enjoyed.